Most Modern Poultry House in the City

 Earliest records of the homes along Charlotte and Campbell also appear at the very end of the 1800s.

-The slideshow below shows the remaining businesses and residences on the block as they appeared in 1940.
+The photos below show the remaining businesses and residences on the block as they appeared in 1940.
 (Note: the homes on 31st Street Terrace or Glen Airy Place, are detailed in a previous post).

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.